overture-stack/docs/website/docs/deploy-docs/index.md

 # Deploy Overture

-**For platform teams standing up and operating an Overture instance.**
+**For platform, DevOps, and operations teams standing up and operating an Overture instance.**

 This journey covers deploying the Overture stack and trying it locally with **Prelude** before committing to a full deployment — start locally, then scale